Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 export { handler as GET, handler as POST };

-We successfully added authentication to the Next.js project using Auth.js with Github and Google providers.
+We successfully integrated authentication into the Next.js project using Auth.js, which supports GitHub and Google providers.

 Conclusion